 - The Wodehouse 'verse fits the bill nicely.
 Much snark is had at the expense of Upper Class Twits—many of whom can, in fact, be pretty snarky themselves.

 - George R.R.
-Martin's epic fantasy A Song of Ice and Fire has this.
+Martin's epic fantasy A Song of Ice and Fire.
 Fans have lovingly dubbed the Stark family "House Snark".
 The Lannisters generally take the lead, though Olenna and Renly could give them a run for their money, and the court is still out on whether or not Dolorous Edd is a master snarker, or just an incredibly serendipitous Eeyore.
 Taken Up to Eleven in the HBO adaptation.

 Live Action TV

 - M*A*S*H. Even the blatant idiots get off a few good wisecracks, just not as many as Hawkeye and company.
 Hawkeye is a great example of Stepford Snarker who is really messed up but uses humour and sarcasm as his defense mechanism.

 - The main cast of the first four Star Trek series qualify, in a relatively restrained way, adding more to the "high-class" image of Starfleet and Trek humans than anything else.

 - Scrubs.
 Janitor, Cox, Jordan, Kelso, Carla, JD...
 List goes on and on.
 Everybody is sarcastic with everybody.

 - Veronica Mars.
 It's easier to list who isn't a Deadpan Snarker, and the only main character on that list is a dog.
 The rest of the list is two minor recurring characters.

 - iZombie by Rob Thomas is packed with deadpan snarkers.
 Every main character has gotten in on the act.